 The Manhattan Terminal for ferry service between Brooklyn and Manhattan was located between the current Piers 17 and 18 at the South Street Seaport.
 In 1814 Robert Fultons steam-propelled ferry on the new Fulton Ferry line to New York was introduced.

 The "Road to the Ferry" was renamed Fulton Street in honor of the inventor.
-Empire-Fulton Ferry Park is a 4.5 waterfront park between the historic Manhattan and Brooklyn Bridges in Brooklyn on the other side of the East River from South Street Seaport.
+Empire-Fulton Ferry is now part of Brooklyn Bridge Park an 85 acre waterfront park between the historic Manhattan and Brooklyn Bridges in Brooklyn on the other side of the East River from South Street Seaport.

 Fulton Market across the street from Schermerhorn Row first opened in 1822.
 The current Fulton Market building is the fourth to both share the location and name.